DreamGen

 - We use these videos labeled with pseudo actions, named as neural trajectories, for downstream visuomotor policy learning

-With DreamGen, we enable a humanoid robot to perform 22 new verbs in 10 new envionrments.
+With DreamGen, we enable a humanoid robot to perform 22 new verbs in 10 new environments.
 In the next subsections, we show videos of the generated neural trajectory along with the visuomotor policy execution from training soley on the neural trajectories (50 per task) for learning (1) new verbs in the lab, (2) seen verbs in new scenes, and (3) new verbs in new scenes.
-Note that both the video world model and the IDM model was trianed only on pick-and-place teleoperation data in a single environment.
+Note that both the video world model and the IDM model was trained only on pick-and-place teleoperation data in a single environment.

 #1.
 Behavior Generalization: